jenslaufer/abnb-site/landing_page_market_analysis_research.md

 #### 2. Benefits

+##### Question Technique 1

 1. List all of your product’s features.
 Narrowed down to the features that are most likely to hook your prospect:

    (Point-and-click site design controls)

-   - Market  Metrics
+   - Overall Market Metrics
    - Listing Metrics
+   - Seasonality Occupancy Average Daily Rate Heatmap
+   - Top 50 listings by occupancy and revenue
    - Interactive Map with listings in the region
    - Popup with metrics of listing
-   - Seasonality Occupancy Average Daily Rate Heatmap
-   - Top 50 listings by occupancy and revenue

 2. Examine what each feature does, or why you’ve included it:

    (Easily customizes your site in fewer steps)

+   - Performance of the whole market

 3. Take your list of what your features do and ask yourself how they connect with your prospect’s true desires: